 The side effects when using these drugs can be serious though.

-Prevention of various forms of cancer, cancer treatment, anti-diabetic, stomachic, reduces high blood pressure, relieves anxiety; it has tranquilizing properties, externally against nose bleeding, sore throat and mouth ulcers.
+Prevention of various forms of cancer, cancer treatment, anti-diabetic, stomachic, reduces high blood pressure and relieves anxiety.
+It has tranquilizing properties and is externally used against nose bleeding, sore throat and mouth ulcers.

-For more information on Vinca, go to the "MAROWINA FACTS® DATABASE".
+For more information on Vinca, go to the "Vinca plant" page.

-Side effects from oral use are mild, only experienced by a small number of people, and disappear after the drug has been taken for a while.
-These may include: nausea, vomiting, and other stomach and intestinal symptoms.
+Side effects from oral use are mild, only experienced by a small number of people, and disappear after the supplement has been taken for a while.
+These side effects may include: nausea, vomiting, and other stomach and intestinal symptoms.

-There are no well-known drug interactions with Vinca but cancer patients should avoid using St-John's wort with Vinca.
+There are no well-known drug interactions with Vinca but cancer patients should avoid using St-John's wort with it.

 Supervision of a trained herbalist is strongly advised.

 A comparative evaluation of some blood sugar lowering agents of plant origin